opensearch-project/documentation-website/_data-prepper/common-use-cases/log-enrichment.md

 ```
 {% include copy-curl.html %}

-This processor will convert an event that contains a list of objects like this:
+The following processor will convert an event that contains a list of objects to a map like this:

 ```json
 {